jake-bladt/containme/readme.md

 # Contain Me!

-A web front-end for managing docker containers.
+A framework for creating and managing remote containers.

+See [this article](https://blog.dchidell.com/2017/01/19/automating-docker-with-python/) for information about docker-over-port and docker automation in Python.